SauloSilva/grunt-node-sprite-mixings/README.md

 #### One file per sprites

-Coming together of all json sprites into a single mixing
+Coming together of all json sprites into a single mixing.

 ```js
 grunt.initConfig({